mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm2.png" alt="Confusion matrix" height="55%" width="55%">
 </center>

 **A solid performance on the test set ensures that our model is able to accurately generalize to new data.** But how do we explicitly quantify performance?
+And how do we ensure our model is actually useful for our business need?

 ### Metric 1: Accuracy
 Our first approach may be to maximize **accuracy:** our model's ability to detect true positives (TP) and true negatives (TN).
 Accuracy, in other words, is **_the proportion of labels that our model correctly predicted_**.
 A model with perfect accuracy would have zero false positives (FP) or false negatives (FN).

 $$Accuracy = \frac{TP+TN}{TP+FP+FN+TN}$$

 Accuracy is an intuitive metric to start with.
-But if our [labels are imbalanced](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data), our model may struggle to learn how to predict the less frequent labels or even converge on a nonsensical approach.
-Imagine that because spam videos are relatively rare, our training data has 99.9% benign labels and 0.1% spam labels. **A model that always predicts that a video is benign will be 99.9% accurate.** That's not good at all -- we're missing all the videos we want to catch!
+But if [one label is far more frequent than the other](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data), our model may struggle to learn how to predict the less frequent labels.
+It may even converge on a nonsensical rule!
+To illustrate this, if we randomly sampled uploaded videos to our app, our training data may end up with 99.9% benign videos and 0.1% spam. **A model that always predicts that a video is benign would be 99.9% accurate.** That's not good at all -- we'd miss all the videos we want to catch!

-Because of nuances like this, we should never solely rely on accuracy when judging a model.
-Other metrics will help us get a more holistic picture.
+Because of pitfalls like these, we should never solely rely on accuracy when judging a model.
+Let's look at other metrics that can give us a more holistic picture.

 ### Metric 2: Recall
-If it's important for us to catch all the bad videos, we'll want to use a metric like **recall.** Recall is _of all the positive labels, how many did we catch?_ In other words:
+If it's important for us to catch all the bad videos, we'll want to use a metric like **recall**.
+Recall is **_the proportion of <u>positive</u> labels our model correctly predicted._** In other words:

 $$Recall = \frac{TP}{TP+FN}$$

 We can think of this as the top row of the confusion matrix.
+Recall is the number of true positives divided by the total number of _positive labels_: labels our model caught (true positives) and missed (false negatives).

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm_recall.png" alt="Recall columns of confusion matrix" height="50%" width="50%">
 </center>

+That 99.9% accurate "always predict benign" model would have _zero_ recall, a glaring red flag indicating the model should be immediately thrown out.
+But we shouldn't rely solely on recall when investigating models, since it can be similarly "gamed": **a model that always predicts that a video is spam would have 100% recall.** That's also not what we want -- no videos would be able to be uploaded to our app.

 ### Metric 3: Precision
-Recall is valuable, but it's also easy to "game": a model that always predicts that a video is abusive will have perfect recall.
-But we won't get much value out of this model, since we'll also be labeling benign videos as abusive.

-Another metric we can get from a confusion matrix, then, is **precision.** Precision is _when our model thinks something is abusive, how often is it <u>actually</u> abusive?_ In other words:
+When our model classifies a video as spam, how often is it _actually_ spam?
+This is the core idea behind **precision**, or **_the proportion of predicted positive labels that are true positives_**.
+As an equation, precision takes the following form:

 $$Precision = \frac{TP}{TP+FP}$$

 We can think of this as the left column of the confusion matrix.
+Precision is the number of true positives divided by the total number of _predictions_: those that were correct (true positives) and incorrect (false positives).

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm_precision.png" alt="Precision columns of confusion matrix" height="50%" width="50%">
 </center>

+(something more about precision)

 ### Optimizing for a metric